menu

 Demographics

 The people who call Bristol - Bremen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bristol - Bremen residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bristol - Bremen include English, Irish, German, French, and French Canadian.
+Important ancestries of people in Bristol - Bremen include English, Irish, German, French, and Italian.

 The most common language spoken in Bristol - Bremen is English.
 Other important languages spoken here include German/Yiddish and French.